cjgreenwood/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Christopher Greenwood is a Research Fellow employed at Deakin University .
+Christopher Greenwood is a Research Fellow employed at Deakin University.
 His research interests include exploratory and risk behaviours (e.g., substance use), longitudinal data methods, and data management processes.
 He works as a data manager and analyst with the Australian Temperament Project and the Centre for Social and Early Emotional Development (SEED).